maxcomuk/C-Projects/Inventory Management System/readme.md

 ```

 ## Step 2: Database.cpp

-- Constructor & Destructor
+### 1. Constructor & Destructor
-The constructor initializes the db pointer to nullptr, indicating that no database connection is active.
+The constructor initializes the `db` pointer to `nullptr`, indicating that no database connection is active.

 The destructor ensures proper resource management.
-If the database was opened (db is not nullptr), it safely closes the connection using sqlite3_close(db) and resets the pointer to nullptr.
-This guarantees that the database connection is properly released when the Database object goes out of scope, preventing resource leaks.
+If the database was opened (`db` is not `nullptr`), it safely closes the connection using `sqlite3_close(db)` and resets the pointer to `nullptr`.
+This guarantees that the database connection is properly released when the `Database` object goes out of scope, preventing resource leaks.

+---

-2. OpenDatabase
+### 2. OpenDatabase

-The OpenDatabase method takes a fileName parameter and attempts to open (or create, if it does not exist) a SQLite database file using sqlite3_open().
-If the operation fails, it prints the error message, closes any partially opened connection, resets the pointer, and returns false.
-If successful, the db pointer now represents a valid database connection and the method returns true.
+The `OpenDatabase` method takes a `fileName` parameter and attempts to open (or create, if it does not exist) a SQLite database file using `sqlite3_open()`.

+If the operation fails, it prints the error message, closes any partially opened connection, resets the pointer, and returns `false`.

+If successful, the `db` pointer now represents a valid database connection and the method returns `true`.

+---

-3. CreateTable
+### 3. CreateTable

-The CreateTable method dynamically builds a SQL query using the provided tableName and columns parameters.
-It executes a CREATE TABLE IF NOT EXISTS statement to ensure the table is created only if it does not already exist.
+The `CreateTable` method dynamically builds a SQL query using the provided `tableName` and `columns` parameters.
+It executes a `CREATE TABLE IF NOT EXISTS` statement to ensure the table is created only if it does not already exist.

 In this project, it is used to create:

-USERS – stores registered users for authentication.
+- **USERS** – stores registered users for authentication.
-INVENTORY – stores all inventory-related data for the management system.
+- **INVENTORY** – stores all inventory-related data for the management system.

-The method returns true if the table is successfully created, otherwise false.
+The method returns `true` if the table is successfully created, otherwise `false`.

+---

-4. ValidateUser
+### 4. ValidateUser

-This method verifies whether a user exists in the USERS table by matching the provided username and password.
+This method verifies whether a user exists in the `USERS` table by matching the provided `username` and `password`.

 It uses a prepared statement with parameter binding to prevent SQL injection.
 The query counts matching rows.

-If the count is greater than 0 → returns true.
-Otherwise → returns false.
+- If the count is greater than 0 → returns `true`.
+- Otherwise → returns `false`.

 This method is used during the login process.

+---

-5. InsertUser
+### 5. InsertUser

-The InsertUser method inserts a new user record into the USERS table using parameter binding.
-Returns true if insertion is successful (SQLITE_DONE).
-Returns false if the operation fails (e.g., duplicate user constraint or other database error).
+The `InsertUser` method inserts a new user record into the `USERS` table using parameter binding.

+- Returns `true` if insertion is successful (`SQLITE_DONE`).
+- Returns `false` if the operation fails (e.g., duplicate user constraint or other database error).

 This method supports user registration.

+---

-6. RemoveUser
+### 6. RemoveUser

-This method removes a user from the USERS table by matching both username and password.
-After execution, it checks sqlite3_changes(db) to confirm that a row was actually deleted.
-Returns true if a user was removed.
-Returns false if no matching user exists or an error occurs.
+This method removes a user from the `USERS` table by matching both `username` and `password`.

+After execution, it checks `sqlite3_changes(db)` to confirm that a row was actually deleted.

+- Returns `true` if a user was removed.
+- Returns `false` if no matching user exists or an error occurs.

+---

-7. ValidateItem
+### 7. ValidateItem

-The ValidateItem method checks whether an inventory item exists in the INVENTORY table using the productName field from the InventoryItem struct.
+The `ValidateItem` method checks whether an inventory item exists in the `INVENTORY` table using the `productName` field from the `InventoryItem` struct.

 If a matching row is found:

-The struct is populated with all retrieved database values.
+- The struct is populated with all retrieved database values.
-Default fallback values are assigned if any column is NULL.
+- Default fallback values are assigned if any column is `NULL`.
-Returns true.
+- Returns `true`.

-If no record is found, it returns false.
+If no record is found, it returns `false`.

+---

-8. ModifyItem
+### 8. ModifyItem

 This method updates an existing inventory item.

-It locates the item using originalProductName and updates all relevant fields using the new values provided in the InventoryItem struct.
-The CREATED_AT column is updated automatically using CURRENT_TIMESTAMP.
+It locates the item using `originalProductName` and updates all relevant fields using the new values provided in the `InventoryItem` struct.
+The `CREATED_AT` column is updated automatically using `CURRENT_TIMESTAMP`.

 After execution:

-If at least one row was modified → returns true.
+- If at least one row was modified → returns `true`.
-If no matching product exists or an error occurs → returns false.
+- If no matching product exists or an error occurs → returns `false`.

+---

-9. InsertItem
+### 9. InsertItem

-The InsertItem method inserts a new record into the INVENTORY table using the data stored in the InventoryItem struct.
+The `InsertItem` method inserts a new record into the `INVENTORY` table using the data stored in the `InventoryItem` struct.

-Returns true if the insertion succeeds.
+- Returns `true` if the insertion succeeds.
-Returns false if the product already exists (constraint failure) or another database error occurs.
+- Returns `false` if the product already exists (constraint failure) or another database error occurs.

 This method is used to add new products to the inventory system.

+---

-10. RemoveItem
+### 10. RemoveItem

-This method deletes an item from the INVENTORY table using the provided productName.
+This method deletes an item from the `INVENTORY` table using the provided `productName`.

-After execution, it verifies that a row was deleted by checking sqlite3_changes(db).
+After execution, it verifies that a row was deleted by checking `sqlite3_changes(db)`.

-Returns true if the product was successfully removed.
+- Returns `true` if the product was successfully removed.
-Returns false if the product does not exist or if a database error occurs.
+- Returns `false` if the product does not exist or if a database error occurs.

+---

-11. GetItem
+### 11. GetItem

-The GetItem method retrieves a specific inventory item by matching both category and productName from the provided InventoryItem struct.
+The `GetItem` method retrieves a specific inventory item by matching both `category` and `productName` from the provided `InventoryItem` struct.

 If a matching row is found:

-The remaining fields (amount, price, size, description, createdAt) are populated from the database.
+- The remaining fields (`amount`, `price`, `size`, `description`, `createdAt`) are populated from the database.
-Returns true.
+- Returns `true`.

-If no match is found, it prints a message and returns false.
+If no match is found, it prints a message and returns `false`.

 This method is useful when searching for a specific product within a known category.

+---

-12. GetAllItems
+### 12. GetAllItems

-The GetAllItems method retrieves all records from the INVENTORY table.
+The `GetAllItems` method retrieves all records from the `INVENTORY` table.

-Process overview:
+#### Process overview:

-A SELECT query is prepared to fetch every column from the table.
+- A `SELECT` query is prepared to fetch every column from the table.
-The method iterates through each row using sqlite3_step() inside a while loop.
+- The method iterates through each row using `sqlite3_step()` inside a `while` loop.

 For each row:

-A new InventoryItem object is created.
+- A new `InventoryItem` object is created.
-All database fields are extracted and assigned to the object.
+- All database fields are extracted and assigned to the object.
-Default fallback values are used if any field is NULL.
+- Default fallback values are used if any field is `NULL`.
-The fully populated object is pushed into the storedItems vector.
+- The fully populated object is pushed into the `storedItems` vector.

 After all rows are processed:

-The prepared statement is finalized.
+- The prepared statement is finalized.
-The method returns a std::vector<InventoryItem> containing every item in the inventory database.
+- The method returns a `std::vector<InventoryItem>` containing every item in the inventory database.

 This method is essential for displaying or processing the entire inventory list in the application.
 ```